top of page

 Another discrepancy, is that the concept of examples and non-examples treats difference as an antonym of similarity.
 Whereas in variation theory, the difference refers to varying a specific aspect, making it change, to make it discernible.

-But variation theory doesn’t impose that every lesson must deal first with difference and then with similarity.
+But variation theory doesn’t impose that every lesson must show difference first followed by examples of similarity.
 If we are confident our students are already aware of a concept, we may use analogy (similarity) as our first resource.
 Sometimes a lesson's objective is simply generalisation.

 The idea that differences are what make the difference is much deeper than the development of variation theory.
 However, Ference Marton’s work in developing variation theory (over decades) was turning this idea into a theory of learning that is pedagogically effective.